 The Medical Device Single Audit Program (MDSAP) is a cooperative program between the US FDA, Canada, Brazil, Japan, and Australia.
 MDSAP goal is to lessen the repetitive audit burden upon medical device companies.
-Health Canada is leading the way and requires MDSAP certification in January 2019.
+Health Canada lead the way and required MDSAP certification in January 2019.

 An MDSAP scope often extends well beyond your quality management system procedure and standard checklist-based audits.
 An MDSAP can include two auditors plus observers from FDA, Health Canada, and your Notified Body.
 This type of audit takes effort, but it can save time since one successful audit satisfies all five regulatory bodies.